 Note: Documents in the library are organized by issue area — and PDFs require Adobe Reader (free download/upgrade available).

-Millions of working people provide care for family members who are elderly, have disabilities or are chronically ill.
-Many of these family caregivers are struggling to manage both their caregiving responsibilities and the jobs they need to support their families, and they receive little help from their employers or public policies.
+Millions of Americans who are elderly, disabled, or chronically ill rely on family caregivers, as do our nation's children.
+Many of these family caregivers are struggling to manage both their caregiving responsibilities and the jobs they need to support their families.

 We, the undersigned organizations, express our strong support for an appropriation of $23 million for the State Paid Leave Fund within the U.S. Department of Labor.
 Grants made from this fund will assist states in planning, startup and outreach activities related to paid family and medical leave programs.

 |Items 81 - 100 of 146||Previous||1||2||3||4||5||6||7||8||Next|